adlnet/xAPI-Spec/xAPI-Data.md

 * <a name="4.5.s1.b2"></a>A Timestamp SHOULD* be expressed using the format described in [RFC 3339](https://www.ietf.org/rfc/rfc3339.txt), which is a profile of ISO 8601.
 * <a name="4.5.s1.b3"></a>A Timestamp MUST preserve precision to at least milliseconds (3 decimal points beyond seconds).
 * <a name="4.5.s1.b4"></a>A Timestamp SHOULD* include the time zone.
-* <a name="4.5.s1.b5"></a>If the Timestamp includes a time zone, the LRS MAY be return the Timestamp using a different timezone to the one originally used in the statement so long as the point in time referenced is not affected.
+* <a name="4.5.s1.b5"></a>If the Timestamp includes a time zone, the LRS MAY be return the Timestamp using a different timezone to the one originally used in the Statement so long as the point in time referenced is not affected.
 * <a name="4.5.s1.b6"></a>The LRS SHOULD* return the Timestamp in UTC timezone.
 * <a name="4.5.s1.b7"></a>A Timestamp MAY be truncated or rounded to a precision of at least 3 decimal digits for seconds.